-This past year saw continued enthusiastic participation in the regular potlucks in the Missoula area, while Dave McGoldrick (Zaire 86-88) and the people in the Bozeman area chartered their own NPCA affiliated group called the Big Sky RPCVs.
+This past year saw continued enthusiastic participation in the regular potlucks in the Missoula area.
 Our nearly monthly meetings foster a real sense of family and community, along with the regular newsletters and the updates and reminders via email and website.
 The website wmrpcv.com continues to see improvements and use.

-The Emmisary chairperson, Jim Burchfield (Guatemala 1973-77), coordinated Peace Corps Week presentations in late February in the Missoula area schools.
+A new volunteer, Tish Herries (Sierra Leone 64-66), took on the task of coordinating the Peace Corps Week presentations in early March in the Missoula area schools.
 About 15 local RPCVs shared their experiences with over 400 students.
 Several members in other areas of Montana worked with local schools to speak to individual classroom groups.
 Western MT RPCV members continued to present to school and community groups throughout the year.